horvathgergo/esp32c6-for-uppatvind/README.md

 MCU programming: The board supports UART programming only via the TX and RX pin headers on the right side of the ESP module (there is no USB interface on the board).
 Therefore, a **USB-to-TTL converter is required** to upload firmware.
 USB-TTL converters are cheap and broadly available.

+On the back of the board, there is a push button and a blue indicator LED, just like on the original board.
+Note: The filter reset LED and filter reset button are not implemented.
+I tested the board without them but intentionally left placeholders for their positions on the PCB for future use.

 ![Image](https://github.com/user-attachments/assets/d04a9067-6acb-4a9d-ad6e-93fc652556c3)

 It is recommended to power the module via the VIN and GND pins during the initial setup.
 The board is compatible with a +5–24V supply.